lukavujnovac/Scoot/README.md

 ## Ride completed screen

-This screen displays user's drive statistics and asks user for feedback in shape of star rating systen.
+This screen displays user's drive statistics and asks user for feedback in shape of star rating system.
 Complete ride button takes user to inital Vehicle List screen.

 ![BF4DE1A4-913E-44A1-8817-09A4DAC7FCC7](https://user-images.githubusercontent.com/84441240/182266686-4587a352-de9f-4f61-a3d6-d9436dccde73.jpg)